OHS & Wellbeing

 Occupational Health and Safety Management System

-The occupational health and safety management of the group is safeguarded under a system headed by Tatsuro Ono, director and executive vice president at Funai Soken Holdings, and with health and safety managers at each group company coordinated by the Funai Soken Holdings Human Resources Department.
+The occupational health and safety management of the group is safeguarded under a system headed by Tatsuro Ono, director and executive vice president at Funai Soken Holdings, and with health and safety managers at each group company coordinated by the Funai Soken Holdings HR Operations Department.
 In keeping with the Industrial Safety and Health Act, group companies in Japan have health committees in which employees (including union members) and industrial physicians meet to discuss and implement measures to maintain and promote good health and prevent health problems.

 The committees meet once a month to discuss employee workplace health and safety, in addition to monitoring information such as the number of employees on, and returning from, leave, the progress of health checkups, and the number of employees working long hours.
 We also strive to ensure more comfortable working environments through initiatives such as having industrial physicians inspect workplaces and advise from a medical perspective on improving employee health and working environments.
 Meeting minutes are posted on the intranet for employees to read.